-This option prints usage information.

-This option tells BIND 9 to look for key files or keyset-files in directory.

-This option enables keyset mode, in which the final dusname argument from dnssec-dsfromkey is the DNS domain name used to locate a keyset-file.
+- -h This option prints usage information. - -K directory This option tells BIND 9 to look for key files or keyset-files in directory. - -s This option enables keyset mode, in which the final dnsname argument from dnssec-dsfromkey is the DNS domain name used to locate a keyset-file. - -T TTL This option specifies the TTL of the DS records.
+By default the TTL is omitted. - -v level This option sets the debugging level. - -V This option prints version information.

--T TTL

-This option specifies the TTL of the DS records.
-By default the TTL is omitted.